Tooth Filling / Dental Filling

 Dental cement filling for you will be determined by the extent of the repair, allergies to certain materials, location of filling , and the cost.
 Considerations for different materials include:

-- Amalgam (silver) fillings are wear resistant and comparatively inexpensive.
+- Silver Amalgam is one of the long-standing materials used for a dental filling.
+Mercury and silver, which have high resistance, are used to make this particular material.
+Amalgam (silver) fillings are wear resistant and comparatively inexpensive.
 However, due to their metallic color, they are more noticeable than porcelain or composite restorations and are not used for visible areas, such as front teeth.

-- Composite (plastic) resins match the teeth shade and therefore are used where a natural appearance is desired.
+- In this teeth filling, the resin is the majorly used material.
+They have good strength and are well built overall, which can also sustain hard bites.
+Composite (plastic) resins match the teeth shade and therefore are used where a natural appearance is desired.
 Composite filling may not be the ideal material for large fillings as they may chip or wear over time.
 However, they chemically bond to the tooth and are highly aesthetic.

 How do dentists perform cavity filling?